raeumlich/k8std-libsonnet/docs/multifile.md

 ---
-permalink: /manifest/multifile/
+permalink: /multifile/
 ---

-# manifest.multifile
+# multifile

 Handles naming and ordering of resources when multiple file output is used.

 ## Index